HCG Diet Plan Food List & Meal Plan Menu Guide

 In order to be successful on the HCG weight loss protocol, not only is it important to follow the guidelines set forth by Dr. Simeon, but it is imperative that you follow and maintain a very low calorie diet, consuming no more than 500 calories a day.
 More importantly though is how those 500 calories are made up.
 While most of us eat more than 500 calories in just one sitting at our favorite restaurant, the HCG diet is very specific in just how to spread those calories out through your day.

 While the list of HCG approved foods may seem short, it is compiled carefully so your body can easily lose weight and you can plan your meals easily.
 Some of the most successful dieters will tell contribute their success to meal planning and finding recipes that change things up, meaning they don’t get bored with their food choices.
-If you have not already done so, we highly recommend that you read The Original Dr. Simeons HCG Diet Protocol; Pounds and Inches.

 What’s on the HCG Phase 2 Food List?